patogallardo/zemax_tools/design_analysis/TMAs_202009/TMP_Mech_Var4A/pol_analysis/readme.md

 ![](fields.PNG)

-Evaluating the system in 32 radial fields, I get an average cross pol transmisison of order **-32dB** (-32.7 vs -32.1 dB).
+Evaluating the system in 32 radial fields, I get an average cross pol transmisison of order **-32dB** (-32.7 vs -32.1 dB and rotating the polarizer 45 degrees I get -32.4dB).
 Numbers are in pol_transmission.xlsx.

 # Validation against SP design